TIP-Global-Health/eheza-documentation/content/developer_docs/upgrade-offline-sync.md

 ### Download the app

 The first step is to download the new app from site.
-This is achieved simply by opening the app pinned to your homepage or pointing the chrome browser to the app page: [https://eheza.global/app](https://eheza.global/app)
+This is achieved simply by opening the app pinned to your homepage or pointing the chrome browser to the app page at `<base domain>/app`.

 The newest version should download automatically - indicated by the status icon at the top right corner of the screen.
 Yellow means a download is in progress, green means the download is complete.
 You should visit the deployment status page by tapping on the status indicator.